MatWein/RaumShips/README.md

 - Stargate X304

 **Additional content:**
-- added ZPM console and ZPM item to provide massive energy
+- ZPM console and ZPM item to provide massive energy
+- Stargate ring transporter

 **Advice:**
 - The hitboxes of some bigger ships are difficult to find.
   Solution: press F3 and then F3+B to show the hitboxes.
 Then you can fly the ships by right clicking the hitbox.
+- The ring transporter can be controlled by numpad keys 1-6 when staying on a ring block

 ## Screenshots: